 All 503B outsourcing facilities are held by numerous state and local regulatory bodies to a very high standard of safe and effective drug manufacturing.
 Fagron products pass rigorous testing of sterility, quality, and potency, from product receipt to the end of shelf life.

 FSS offers independent ISO 5 classified aseptic processing environments, industry-leading automation, advanced environmental monitoring and FDA/DEA inspected quality testing labs, as well as top-tier customer service.

-We specialize in API-to-Sterile, Sterile-to-Sterile, and Biologics.
+We specialize in Sterile-to-Sterile, API-to-Sterile, and Biologics.
 Solutions Include:

 Fagron Sterile Services US (FSS) is an expert in 503B Pharmaceutical Outsourcing with experience across three decades.
 Set up a free consultation today and learn more about a 503B solution you can rely on.